 Can I do anything during my chemotherapy sessions to help my nails?

-Frozen gloves don’t suit everybody and some women find them quite painful, especially the first time they are used.
+Frozen gloves don’t suit everybody and some people find them quite painful, especially the first time they are used.
 Taking the gloves out of the freezer a good while before putting them on, and wearing thin cotton gloves underneath them, can help to reduce pain.
-Alternatively, you may like to reduce the total amount of time that you wear the gloves.

 Talk to your medical oncologist or oncology nurse if you are interested in using frozen gloves.